tlmanz/homehub/README.md

 This publish function publishes user inputs from the webpage to the MQTT server for the given topic which NodeMCU can grab.
 First it will parse the strings to a JSON format and then it will convert that to a string before publishing.

-This is the basic idea of the system when it comes to the web application side. more information can be found refering http://www.steves-internet-guide.com/mqtt-websockets/ this webpage.
+This is the basic idea of the system when it comes to the web application side. more information can be found refering [Online Resources](http://www.steves-internet-guide.com/mqtt-websockets/).
 I used online resources like this for this project

 ### Arduino (NodeMCU) Code Brief Walkthrough